MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-assignment-rules.md

    > [!NOTE]
    > We recommend that you reduce the granularity of the conditions for the assignment rules in a descending order.

 1. You can sort the order in which the rules should be evaluated during work assignment.
-For other tasks that you can perform, such as copy, edit, delete, see [Options available for rulesets](configure-work-classification.md#options-available-for-rulesets).
+For other tasks that you can do, such as copy, edit, and delete, see [Options available for rulesets](configure-work-classification.md#options-available-for-rulesets).

 1. If you create more than one assignment ruleset, a warning message is displayed that alerts you to define the selection criteria to run the rulesets.